tullamods/tullaRange/README.md

+# tullaRange

-tullaRange is an addon that's main purpose is to make action buttons appear red when out of range.
+An addon for World of Warcraft that makes buttons appear red when out of range